mitai-app/Mi-Android-POC/README.md

 - exploit will do exploity things, just wait as the app loads the payload (may take a while depending on connection)
 - Profit (on PS4)

+## How to load consoles (as of beta)
+Once you jailbreak, and goldenhen is loaded, turn on ftp in goldenhen and click the target

 ## Features:
 - sleirsgoevy JB Host Server + mi.js helper, loads goldenhen 2.0b2
 - Ability to send payload to goldenhen binloader port 9090